ChristianLempa/cheat-sheets/text/nb.md

   unset      Unset a setting, returning it to the default value.

 Description:
-  Configure `nb`.
-Use `nb settings set` to customize a setting and `nb settings unset` to restore the default for a setting.
+  Configure 'nb'.
+Use 'nb settings set' to customize a setting and 'nb settings unset' to restore the default for a setting.

-  Use the `nb set` alias to quickly assign values to settings:
+  Use the 'nb set' alias to quickly assign values to settings:

     nb set color_theme blacklight
     nb set limit 40